zaphodbbrx/chatbot-retrieval/README.md

 export CUDA_VISIBLE_DEVICES=0
 ```

-* if you have error, you maybe use trained model from other machine, and you must retrain model on own machine
+* if you have error (see below), you maybe use trained model from other machine, and you must retrain model on own machine

 >tensorflow.python.framework.errors.NotFoundError: /home/user/git/chatbot/chatbot-retrieval/runs/1481104318